neogeographica/quakesounds/README.md

 * If you are on some other platform -- like Linux or 32-bit OS X -- then you *will* need to separately install SoX and/or ffmpeg if you are going to do any processing that uses them.
+It's preferable to get the most recent versions of those utilities.

-* If you intend to use audio processing utilities other than SoX or ffmpeg, quakesounds can certainly accomodate that, but you'll have to install those utilities separately.
+* If you intend to use audio processing utilities other than SoX or ffmpeg, quakesounds can certainly accomodate that, but you'll have to install other utilities separately.

 That's about it. quakesounds also depends on the Python modules